metacpan/metacpan-cpan-extracted/distros/N/NBI-Slurm/README.md

 ## Scripts

+This package provides a set of binaries (and a Perl module) to interact with the NBI HPC cluster.

 ### lsjobs

 List or delete your jobs in the queue with **lsjobs**.
 By default search is restricted to the active user, which can be changed